moreunum/dotFiles/emacs.md

   * open: C-x b
   * list all: C-x C-b
 * help
+  * C-h h = show all "C-h" help commands
   * what does a command do?
 C-h k, then the key
   * what does elisp function do?
 C-h f
-  * what does elisp variable do?
+  * what is the value/purpose of a variable?
 C-h v
   * how to remap key? use C-h k then the command
   * did .emacs load?
 C-h e
   * reload .emacs: eval-buffer
+  * what minor modes are running? helm-disable-minor-mode (requires helm-mode-manager)
 * speed
   * emacs lisp profiler
   * garbage collector threshold